 - Flossing.
 Do it!
 Flossing is an incredibly important aspect of maintaining your oral health, yet it’s something that many people skip.

 - Try to limit sugar intake to less than 50 grams per day, that’s about ten teaspoons or around one and a half cans of soda.

-Come to Valley Dental and improve and preserve a healthy smile!
+Come to Valley Dental to improve and preserve a healthy smile!

 The importance of seeing a dentist regularly cannot be overstated.
-If it’s been a while since you last sat down in a dental chair, it’s about time you made the call to (315) 982-9590 and schedule a visit!
+If it’s been a while since you last sat down in a dental chair, it’s about time you made the call at (315) 698-6880 to schedule a visit!